JeringTech/KeyValueStore/ReadMe.md

 We suggest avoiding mutable object types as key types.

-### Concurrency
+### Using This Library in Highly Concurrent Logic
-You can use `MixedStorageKVStore.UpsertAsync`, `MixedStorageKVStore.DeleteAsync` and `MixedStorageKVStore.ReadAsync` in multi-threaded
+`MixedStorageKVStore.UpsertAsync`, `MixedStorageKVStore.DeleteAsync` and `MixedStorageKVStore.ReadAsync` are thread-safe and suitable for highly concurrent situations situations.
-situations.
 Some example usage:

 ```csharp